Gum Disease Patients Nearly Nine Times More Likely to Die of COVID-19

 Steps to prevent gum disease:

 - Regular dentist visits.
-It is important to visit for your dentist twice a year.
+It is important to visit your dentist twice a year.
 During your examination, your dentist will evaluate your gums.

 - Cleaning in between your teeth by flossing every day.